Growing Dome Gardening Advice

 Continue reading »

-So many Seeds to Sow!
+So Many Seeds to Sow!

 It is time to get those spring and summer crops planted.
 The Growing Dome Community is especially excited this year to swap out winter crops for the spring season.
 The first aspect to consider is whether you will be direct seeding or transplanting starts.